Null electromagnetic fields and relative CR embeddings: The relative extension theorem

 Define the mapping $\pi$ by $\pi(\zeta,z,w)=(z,w)$.
 Then $\pi|_{\Phi(N)}$ is the inverse of $\Psi$.
 But $\pi$ itself is holomorphic, so that $\Psi$ and $\pi|_{\Phi(N)}$ are CR isomorphisms onto their respective images. \end{proof}

-Now suppose given a CR manifold $Q$ embedded in $\C^n$ whose Levi form has signature $(k,l)$, with $k\ge 2$, $l\ge 1$, in a neighborhood of a point $x_0\in Q$.
+Now suppose given a CR manifold $Q$ embedded as a hypersurface in $\C^n$ with nondegenerate Levi form of signature $(k,l)$, with $k\ge 2$, $l\ge 1$, in a neighborhood of a point $x_0\in Q$.
 Suppose also that we have a $(2k-1)$-dimensional strictly pseudoconvex CR manifold $N$ of hypersurface type which is CR embedded in $Q$, with $x_0$ lying in $N$.
 Then the following lemma holds':

 \begin{lemma} Near $x_0$, $N$ has a one-sided extension into $\C^n$.
 The direction of the extension is the direction of the concavity of $N$. \end{lemma}

 \begin{proof} $N$ is given as a CR submanifold of $\C^n$.
 As in Lemma \ref{godown}, we may choose a mapping $\pi$ and an embedding $\Psi$ such that the diagram commutes